Carlos-Bolano/Carlos-Bolano/README.md

 ## <img src="https://cdn.animated-fluent-emojis.com/webp/Travel%20and%20places/launch.webp" width="25" height="25" /> About Me

-I'm a software developer passionate about building full-stack web applications.
-My approach is project-driven: I learn and apply technologies as needed to bring ideas to life.
-Each project is an opportunity to deepen existing skills or explore new tools, always with the goal of creating functional, user-friendly solutions.
+I'm a Colombian software developer 🇨🇴 who loves creating projects that have a real-world impact.
+With a focus on full-stack web development, I enjoy building scalable and functional solutions that address real challenges.
 I enjoy exploring new tech trends and contributing to open-source projects when I'm not coding.
 Always open to new opportunities and eager to make an impact in software development.

 Feel free to check out my [portfolio][Portfolio URL] to see some of the projects I've worked on!